 After discussing what types of marine life / dive sites we enjoy (which let’s be real, is pretty much anything and everything), Daniella figured out our dive plan for the morning.
 All four of us climbed into the truck and set off for the southern part of the western dive sites.

 Our first guided shore dive was at Invisibles.
 We pulled up to the empty beach shortly after 9a.m.
 We went over our dive plan and dive signals before gearing up.
 It was a little rough entering the water with all the rocks and waves near the shoreline.
 But we held hands and waddled in sideways using one another for support.
 As soon as we got in past our waists we stood with our backs against the waves and threw on our fins.
-We then lied back and leisurely kicked out to the mooring buoy.
+We then laid back and leisurely kicked out to the mooring buoy.
 It was a bit of a swim to get out there, but the water was pretty calm on the surface and there was next to no current.

 Once we descended near the buoy there were a number of garden eels poking their little heads up out of the sand.
 From the buoy you have two options: you can go left (south) or right (north) to follow along the reef.
 Usually you swim in the direction against the current.
-When you reach half a tank of so you turn it around and swim back to the buoy with the current.
+When you reach half a tank or so, you turn it around and swim back to the buoy with the current.
 That is, if there even is a current.
 Our guide lead us south as there are a number of seahorses that are reputed to be in this area.
 We regrettably did not see any.
 But we did see a large variety of coral and reef fish.

 The Invisibles is part of a double reef system.
-But to be honest we’re not even sure whether we made it to the second reef.
+But to be honest, we’re not even sure whether we made it to the second reef.
 We were having so much fun underwater soaking in all of the marine life regardless whether it was on the first reef or the second reef or both.
 There were so many fish.
 So much more than when we were in Saint Martin or even Cozumel combined.

 We had such a lovely time with Daniella and Frank.
 It was honestly like having two private guides just to ourselves.
 Daniella did most of the guiding while Frank kindly pointed out interesting sea creatures while writing down their names on his magna doodle.
-According to them their average dive time with groups is around 40 minutes.
+According to them, their average dive time with groups is around 40 minutes.
 But we greedily conserved our air and spent 76 minutes underwater.
 When we surfaced I had 1,100 PSI remaining in my tank.

 For our second guided dive Daniella took us to the Cliff located along the northern portion of the western coast.
 Along the way we stopped back at VIP Diving to let Frank out.
 Entry into the site was pretty straightforward.
 There’s a stairway that leads down to the beach.
 There’s a pipe that pretty much runs straight to the mooring buoy.
 As you face the water there’s some rocks to the left of the pipe that you can use to steady yourself as you enter the water with your right hand.
 You pretty much just follow the pipe out to the buoy keeping to the left of it to avoid the fire coral.

 We first swam north as a frogfish is reputed to reside in the area.
 These super adorable fish apparently don’t move around much.
 And when they do they tend to use fins to walk along the ocean floor.
-Our guide knew a trick on how to encourage it to open its mouth (without touching it of course).
+Our guide knew a trick on how to encourage it to open its mouth (without touching it, of course).

 After watching the frogfish in action for a couple of minutes we turned it around and headed south.
-We saw a bunch of trumpet fish, one massive puffer fish, a lion fish, some angel fish, and many schools of fish all the while admiring the various different types of coral on this wall dive.
+We saw a bunch of trumpet fish, one massive puffer fish, a lion fish, some angelfish, and many schools of fish all the while admiring the various different types of coral on this wall dive.